 - 1. Logging subsystem implementations shall not affect the ability of Exhibition to operate their projection systems in a standalone fashion. - 2.
-Security Entities (SE) shall have normative requirements for the specific log data to be recorded for each record (see Section 9.4.6.3.7 Security Log Reports and Section 9.4.6.3.8). - 3.
+Security Entities (SE) shall have normative requirements for the specific log data to be recorded for each record (see Section 9.4.6.3.7 Security Log Reports and 9.4.6.3.8 Log Record Information). - 3.
 Log records and reports shall be protected from undetected alteration (integrity and authentication) or deletion (continuity). - 4.
 Log records and reports shall be non-repudiable and traceable back to the source SE device (i.e., where the logged event took place). - 5.
 Log records and reports shall carry proof of authenticity, which does not rely on the trustworthiness of the systems and channels they pass through.
 Systems or devices which communicate, handle or store log messages (or records) need not be trusted or secure. - 6.
 The content of log records shall be protected from exposure to parties other than the intended recipient (see Section 9.4.6.3.6 Log Filtering). - 7.
-Each Rights Owner shall be able to cryptographically confirm the integrity and continuity of log records and their log data independently of other Rights Owners (see Section 9.4.6.3.6 Log Filtering).
+Each Rights Owner shall be able to cryptographically confirm the integrity and continuity of log records and their log data independently of other Rights Owners (see Section 9.4.6.3.6 Log Filtering). - 8.
+Image Media Block SMs shall collect log information from all remote Secure Processing Blocks in the suite it enables at the earliest equipment idle time between scheduled showings.
+To

-- 8. Image Media Block SMs shall collect log information from all remote Secure Processing Blocks in the suite it enables at the earliest equipment idle time between scheduled showings.
-To assure timely collection, TLS sessions shall not be terminated prior to collection of all remote SPB log data, and in no event shall more than 24 hours pass between the recording of log data by a remote SPB and the collection of such data by the IMB Security Manager. - 9.
-The Image Media Block shall internally store at least twelve (12) months of typical log data accumulation for the auditorium in which it is installed, including log data collected from the associated remote SPBs. - 10.
+- assure timely collection, TLS sessions shall not be terminated prior to collection of all remote SPB log data, and in no event shall more than 24 hours pass between the recording of log data by a remote SPB and the collection of such data by the IMB Security Manager. - 9.
+The Image Media Block shall internally store at least twelve (12) months of typical log data accumulation, including log data collected from the associated remote SPBs.
+The OMB shall also internally store at least twelve (12) months of typical log data. - 10.
 Remote Secure Processing Blocks (SPBs) shall have sufficient secure storage to hold log data to accommodate at least two days' worth of typical operation. - 11.
 Log records stored in SPBs shall be stored in non-volatile memory and not be purgeable.
 Data shall be over-written beginning with the oldest data as new log data is accumulated.
 In no event shall remote SPB log records be overwritten prior to them being collected by the SM. - 12.
 An SE shall author its own log records, or utilize the services of a proxy within the same secure SPB. - 13.
 SEs or their SPB proxy shall have an asymmetric identity key pair and Digital Cinema certificate for signing log records.
-Log records shall be signed only by a Security Manager (SM). - 14.
-SEs or their proxy shall time stamp log records, with date/time synchronized with the auditorium SM's secure clock.
+Log records shall be signed only by the Security Manager (SM) providing the log report(s). - 14.
+SEs or their proxy shall time stamp log records, with date/time synchronized with the SM's secure clock.
 The accuracy of the time stamp relative to the actual event shall not exceed one (1) second.
 Accuracy shall mean the latency between the occurrence of the event and the indicated time stamp. - 15.
 SEs or their proxy shall sequence log records with a secure and persistent counter. - 16.
-An Image Media Block Security Manager (SM) shall associate (identify) all suite log records with the SMS under which it operates. - 17.
+The Image Media Block and Outboard Media Block Security Managers (SM) shall each associate (identify) all log records with the SMS under which each operates. - 17.
 Any use of a proxy in the above, shall produce log records compliant to these requirements.